Green Meadows, Los Angeles: Unincorporated era

+Known as an agricultural and dairying area in the 19th century, Green Meadows was an unincorporated area seven miles south of Los Angeles on the road leading to Wilmington.
+Known for its dark loamy soil, with a high percentage of humus; according to one government report, "Dairying and the raising of corn, alfalfa, and walnuts are practiced in the neighborhood of Green Meadows."
+According to the Los Angeles Times of that era:

 The rich alfalfa fields watered from artesian wells furnish abundant food for stock, and the finest butter and milk come from this section.
 The district has recently spent $800 in fitting up their schoolhouse, which is one of the best in the rural district.
 The building is used for religious purposes on Sundays.
 Green Meadows prides itself on its fine apples, which are equal to any raised in California.

 On New Year's Day, 1887, it was noted that new arrivals had settled to the west, "on the mesa, where several wells have been bored for domestic use at the depth of about 95 feet, with a raise of the water to within about 40 feet of the surface, and the remaining distance to be pumped by windmills."